INVESTOR HREDD PRECISION TOOLS

 [8] “No Bar too Low: Social Auditing State-Sponsored Forced Labor,” Worker-Driven Social Responsibility Network, February 28, 2024, https://wsr-network.org/no-bar-too-low-social-auditing-state-sponsored-forced-labor/.

-Investors can check the website of the certification scheme for whether it publishes the following information:
+Investors can check the website of the initiative for whether it publishes the following information:

 • Specific auditor competency or training requirements, as well as continuing education requirements.
 The scheme should require that at least one auditor on the audit team: